OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:19

-For the Lord humbled Judah because of Ahaz king of Israel,
+For the Lord brought Judah low because of Ahaz king of Israel,
-for he had brought about a lack of restraint in Judah, and was very unfaithful to the Lord.
+for he had caused disorder in Judah, and was very unfaithful to the Lord.

 ---